Indiana Commissioner for Higher Education

 As Commissioner, Lubbers works to increase college completion, ensure academic quality and student learning and align postsecondary credentials with meaningful careers.
-She partners with policymakers and higher education leaders to develop and implement the state’s higher education strategic plans, including the Commission’s recently adopted third plan, “Reaching Higher, Delivering Value.”
+She partners with policymakers and higher education leaders to develop and implement the state’s higher education strategic plans, including the Commission’s recently adopted fourth plan, “Reaching Higher in a State of Change.”

 Lubbers is a past chair and a current member of both the State Higher Education Executive Officers and the Midwestern Higher Education Compact.
-She serves as Vice Chair for the National Council for State Authorization Reciprocity Agreements and Higher Learning Advocates Board of Directors.
-Additionally, she serves as a Commissioner for both the Education Commission of the States and the Postsecondary Value Commission, a member of the Advisory Council for both the Council for Adult and Experiential Learning and the Level Up Advisory Council and is the interim Chair of Indiana’s Governor’s Workforce Cabinet.
+She serves as Chair for both the National Council for State Authorization Reciprocity Agreements and Higher Learning Advocates Board of Directors.
+Additionally, she serves as a Commissioner for both the Education Commission of the States and the Postsecondary Value Commission, a member of the Advisory Council for both the Council for Adult and Experiential Learning and the Level Up Advisory Council and as the Chair of Indiana’s Governor’s Workforce Cabinet.

 Lubbers is past chair and current member of the YMCA of Great Indianapolis and Chair of the YMCA Foundation.
 She is the co-founder of the Lugar Excellence in Public Service Series.